mkdocs/mkdocs/docs/user-guide/configuration.md

 Using [Lunr.py] setting `prebuild_index` to `python`.
 Lunr.py is installed
-as part of mkdocs and guarantees compatibility with Lunr.js even on languages other than english.
+as part of mkdocs and guarantees compatibility with Lunr.js even on languages other than English.
 If you find substantial inconsistencies or problems please report it on [Lunr.py's issues] and fall back to the Node.js version.

 !!!
 Note